Work with data in a Microsoft Fabric eventhouse

 | sort by Borough asc

-SELECT TOP 100 * from Trips
+SELECT TOP 100 * from Automotive

 SELECT TOP 10 vendor_id, trip_distance

-FROM Trips
+FROM Automotive

 SELECT TOP 10 vendor_id, trip_distance as [Trip Distance]

-from Trips
+from Automotive

-Select sum(trip_distance) as [Total Trip Distance]
+SELECT sum(trip_distance) AS [Total Trip Distance]

 SELECT pickup_boroname AS Borough, Sum(trip_distance) AS [Total Trip Distance]

-FROM Trips
+FROM Automotive

 GROUP BY pickup_boroname